joeywang4/Flexo/UPFlexo/README.md

 ### 2. Compile the packers

 Run the following command to compile the packers.
-Note: you need [podman](https://podman.io/) to run this bash script.
+Note: you need [podman](https://podman.io/), cmake, and Ninja to run this bash script.

 ```sh
 ./compile-packers.sh